drshahizan/Python-big-data/Project/No Name/readme.md

 - Make sure GPU is enabled by going to Runtime -> Change runtime type, and choosing GPU as your Hardware accelerator.
 - Mount the drive in Colab and then unzip the dataset file 'in' a separate folder(other than ../drive) in Colab itself.
 - Load your data as numpy array (.npy format) and use flow method instead of flow_from_directory

+Furthermore, from the analysis and questions answered above, we can observe that only least amount of buyers will choose to leave reviews after buying online.
+However, online customers rely on reviews a lot as it helps them make a decision whether to purchase it or not.
+Other than that, it is also important for customers to leave helpful reviews instead of just ‘Great’ or ‘Bad’.
+This is because it could help reduce the number of helpful reviews being undiscoverable.
+Therefore, customers need to write their reviews properly so it could add value to others’ shopping experience.